 When I meet with a potential client for the first time I always stress the importance of the therapeutic relationship.
 I believe that this is central to the counselling relationship.
 I believe that you are the expert on yourself.
-As a counsellor, my job is to facilitate & enable you with regard to whatever changes you want to make.
-It's really important that you feel as safe & comfortable as possible with whoever you choose to work with.
-It might help to realise that you have a choice in who you choose to work with - it's not just about the counsellor deciding if they think they're the best person to support you.
-You might want to meet with several counsellors before making a final decision about who to work with - this is absolutely okay!!
+As a counsellor, my job is to facilitate and enable you with regard to whatever changes you want to make.
+It’s really important that you feel as safe and comfortable as possible with whoever you choose to work with.
+It might help to realise that you have a choice in who you choose to work with – it’s not just about the counsellor deciding if they think they’re the best person to support you.
+You might want to meet with several counsellors before making a final decision about who to work with – this is absolutely okay!!

-Don't be afraid to ask the counsellor questions when you first meet - you might want to ask questions about how they work.
-This is absolutely okay & I invite you to give yourself permission to do so.
+Don’t be afraid to ask the counsellor questions when you first meet – you might want to ask questions about how they work.
+This is absolutely okay and I invite you to give yourself permission to do so.

 Other points that you might want to consider when choosing a counsellor are:

 - Make sure that the counsellor is signed up to a Code of Ethical Practice, for example: British Association of Counselling and Psychotherapy (BACP), United Kingdom of Counselling and Psychotherapy (UKCP);

 - Check that the counsellor is qualified and accredited – this information will often be displayed on a counsellors website or business card;